benjreinhard/Baseball_Models/README.md

-# This repo has a bunch of machine learning models to evaluate baseball players.
+# This repo has a bunch of models that can be used to evaluate baseball players.
 Current models:
   - Stuff+, xWhiff%, xGB%, and a script that calculates a cut-off for 'hard-hit' batted ball
   - While the main focus is pitching, I tend to add some hitting models as well.